spack/spack/lib/spack/docs/packaging_guide.rst

 .. code-block:: python

+    conflicts(
+        "%intel",
-    conflicts("%intel", when="@:1.2",
+         when="@:1.2",
          msg="<myNicePackage> <= v1.2 cannot be built with Intel ICC, "
-                  "please use a newer release.")
+             "please use a newer release."
+    )

 we express the fact that the current package *cannot be built* with the Intel compiler when we are trying to install a version "<=1.2".

 The ``when`` argument can be omitted, in which case the conflict will always be active.
-Conflicts are always evaluated after the concretization step has been performed, and if any match is found a detailed error message is shown to the user.
-You can add an additional message via the ``msg=`` parameter to a conflict that provideds more specific instructions for users.

-Similarly, packages that only build on a subset of platforms can use the ``conflicts`` directive to express that limitation, for example:
+An optional custom error message can be added via the ``msg=`` parameter, and will be printed by Spack in case the conflict cannot be avoided and leads to a concretization error.

+Sometimes, packages allow only very specific choices and they can't use the rest.
+In those cases the ``requires`` directive can be used:

 .. code-block:: python

-    for platform in ["cray", "darwin", "windows"]:
-        conflicts("platform={0}".format(platform), msg="Only 'linux' is supported")
+    requires(
+        "%apple-clang",
+        when="platform=darwin",
+        msg="<myNicePackage> builds only with Apple-Clang on Darwin" )

+In the example above, our package can only be built with Apple-Clang on Darwin.
+The ``requires`` directive is effectively the opposite of the ``conflicts`` directive, and takes the same optional ``when`` and ``msg`` arguments.

 .. _packaging_extensions: